onap/vnfrqts-testcases/docs/OnboardInstantiateTests.rst

   comprise multiple VNFs is beyond the scope of this specification.
 * The **Test Engine** will have access to the ONAP APIs in terms of both network connectivity and API access.
-* All instantiations will use the ONAP Generic Resource API from SDNC instead of the legacy VNF API.
+* VNF Instantiation for either ONAP legacy VNF API or Generic Resource API is supported.

 Prerequisites